sharingapples/shocked/client/README.md

    You can provide the following options:
    **errorRetryInterval** (default 3000): The number of milliseconds to wait before reconnecting in case of an error on socket.
-   **responseTimeoutInterval** (default 3000)  The number of milliseconds within which a response is expected when a rpc call is made.
+   **responseTimeoutInterval** (default 3000): The number of milliseconds within which a response is expected when a rpc call is made.
+   **disconnectConnectDebouce** (default 0): A debounce to avoid getting disconnect/connect event pair, in cases when a connect happens immediately after disconnect.
+A value of 0 disables it.
+You should keep a tad above your average latency if you plan on using it.
+This should be helpful on getting rid of unwanted app state changes during disconnection and reconnection.
 3. WebSocket
    A WebSocket implementation on client.
 It is not required in HTML5 supported browsers.
 You might need a polyfill in other environments